 Any location needs to tie in with planned new road developments.
-The new motorway junction on the M49/Farm Lane site will be complete by end-2019 with stubs “to support future development”.
+For example, there now a junction on the M49 at Farm Lane with stubs “to support future development”.

 Pilning Station Group do not endorse the SEWWEB blueprint, worrying that they shift the campaign focus from the station’s survival to the station’s location.

 Network Rail demolish the footbridge.
 There is now no access to the westbound platform (towards Wales).
 Passengers returning from Bristol to Pilning now have to travel on to Severn Tunnel Junction, cross over the bridge there and catch a return train to reach Pilning.